 - Using Tidepool Web on your computer with Google Chrome you can see the uploaded data at https://app.tidepool.org

 If you do not see the “Connect to Health” option in Tidepool Mobile:

-- Please make sure you have completed your account registration, including setting up data storage by logging into your account at https://app.tidepool.org from your computer.
+- Please make sure you have completed your account registration, including setting up “data storage” by logging into your account at https://app.tidepool.org from your computer with Google Chrome.